 Cincinnati Business Courier's Forty Under 40, Class of 2017

 Inducted into Working in Neighborhoods Hall of Fame, 2016

 United Way, Board Orientation & Leadership Development Program, 2016

-Cincinnati Bar Association’s Cincinnati Academy of Leadership for Lawyers (CALL Program), 2014
+Cincinnati Bar Association’s Cincinnati Academy of Leadership for Lawyers (CALL Program), 2014-present

 College Hill Forum, John Weiser Community Service Award, 2013

 Community Development Corporation of Greater Cincinnati, Most Outstanding CDC Volunteer Award, 2012

 Cincinnati USA Regional Chamber's C-Change Program, Class VI, 2011